yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/channels-faqs.md

 </details>

 <details>
- <summary>Difference between a notification and a conversation?</summary>
+ <summary>What is the difference between a notification and a conversation?</summary>
  <div>
   <br/>
-  <div>A conversation is an exchange of messages between the chatbot and a user initiated either by the user or the chatbot.
+  <div>A conversation is an exchange of messages between the chatbot and a user, initiated either by the user or the chatbot.
 Notification triggers chatbot-initiated conversation.</div>
    </div>
 </details>

 <details>
- <summary>Can we send marketing/promotional notifications on WhatsApp?</summary>
+ <summary>Is it possible to send marketing or promotional notifications on WhatsApp?</summary>
  <div>
   <br/>
-  <div>No. In addition, to send a regular notification as well, the user opt-in consent is a must.</div>
+  <div>No, in order to send a regular notification, the user's opt-in is required.</div>
    </div>
 </details>